 Karen is a women’s health activist and feminist midwife.
 In fact, this is what Karen has been doing for the last 30 years!
 She is currently the National Director of the New Zealand College of Midwives (Inc).
 Karen works on all aspects of the changes in midwifery in NZ.
 She has served on the Nursing Council […]

 I completed my registered nurse training in Warrnambool, Victoria, in January 1987.
 After this I worked primarily in urban and rural/remote Indigenous communities of NT and Qld.
 I did this until I started my training to be a midwife in Sydney (1991-1992).
 Once I qualified I returned to work as a midwife in rural and […]

-Sally trained as a midwife in New Zealand following the birth of her fourth child.
-Since her return to Australia she has been involved in research and has worked in both hospital and community settings.
-She was a research midwife with the Australian Midwifery Action Project (AMAP), a major national initiative that spearheaded the movement […]
+Sally Tracy trained as a midwife in New Zealand following the birth of her fourth child.
+After she returned to Australia, Sally carried out research both in hospital and community settings.
+She was a research midwife with the Australian Midwifery Action Project (AMAP).
+This was a major national initiative that spearheaded the movement towards the […]

-Carolyn is a mother, grandmother, writer and midwife with a wealth of experience in all aspects of midwifery practice.
+Carolyn Hastie is a mother, grandmother, writer and midwife with a wealth of experience in all aspects of midwifery practice.
 Carolyn was the Midwifery Manager, Belmont Birthing Service and is now Senior Lecturer at The University of Newcastle.
 She also runs workshops for midwives throughout Australia and teaches on request at Universities.

 Andrea Robertson was a childbirth educator since 1974.
 Having worked as an Occupational Therapist in both Australia and New York, following the birth of her two children she became active in consumer maternity groups.
 As National President of Parents Centres Australia from 1978-1984, she orchestrated many campaigns for the improvement of maternity services in Australia, […]